dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 )
 ```

 Nothing new over here.
 Just another data class that holds users' properties.
-After that we will create the `ApplicationUserRepository.kt` class in the `persistence` package, with the following code:
+After that, we will create the `ApplicationUserRepository.kt` class in the `persistence` package with the following code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot.persistence